 Juanito el Nahualito is a 3D puzzle-adventure game about a teenage boy who is in search of his grandfather, and on the way learns about his ancestral roots.

 You play as Juanito, a Nahual capable of having a spiritual connection with nature and animals alike.
 Juanito discovers his abilities as he remembers the stories that his grandfather would tell him about their Mesoamerican culture.

-Working on this project was the first time that I took on the role of UI/UX Designer for a game.
+Working on this project was the first time that I took on the hybrid role of UI/UX Designer for a game.
 I’ve previously focused on the visual design aspect and wanted to explore the user experience side of design.
 During my undergrad, I would facilitate usability testing and interviews for several class projects and hoped to put those skills to the test with this game.
 Since I would be performing this hybrid role, I wanted to make sure that I had a clear division in my work and practiced prioritizing each task appropriately.

 For the UI design of the game, I worked on developing the title menu, pause menu, and our credits sequence.
 Our title menu was inspired by an ancient piece of Mesoamerican artwork where figures are nested within one another and create an awesome effect when displayed with all of the pieces spread out.